Badr-1/rsm/README.md

 rsm compile -o # or --open
 # to do both clean and open
 rsm compile -co # or --clean --open
+# to generate latex from configs before compiling
+rsm compile -g # or --generate
+# complete command to generate, compile and clear auxiliary files
+rsm compile -cgo # or --clean --generate --open
 ```

 ## Configuration